GeneZharov/introversion/README.md

 #### Jest

-To make a global variable with Introversion's API available in [Jest](https://jestjs.io) unit tests:
+To make a global variable with Introversion’s API available in [Jest](https://jestjs.io) unit tests:

 ```json